It’s an active period of growth for some textile manufacturers, especially in the U.S.

 While there is trade potential in international partners, there are some risks with exporting goods, and today's businesses are more cautious than ever to ensure their supply chains are not disrupted.

-Make sure you (and your internal teams) are educated in the legalities for each market and understand the border control and distribution laws of each region.
+Ensure you (and your internal teams) are educated in the legalities for each market and understand each region's border control and distribution laws.
 Business ethics, culture, and logistics vary and can often get overlooked when growing your business.

 Your first point of contact with a buyer can make or break a deal.
-These days, that means your website and online presence are the first points of contact from a buyer.
-Be sure you have a system set up to treat each opportunity like gold because it just might be.
-It is also important to invest in new technologies that provide more value to your materials and give you access to modern techniques.
+These days, that means your website and online presence are likely the first things they see.
 Partnering with industrial experts will ensure your platforms are strong and that each of your initiatives contributes to a real growth strategy.

-- Give a tour of your factory floor with our free video content production services and connect with more customers creatively online when travel is restricted.
+- Give a tour of your factory floor with our free video content production services (with the purchase of an advertising program) and connect with more customers creatively online.

-- Increase your RFQs with a free Thomasnet.com profile and connect with new customers on the platform where more than a million buyers from textile industries and a variety of geographies source are sourcing for products and services.
+- Increase your RFQs with a free Thomasnet.com profile and connect with new customers on the platform where more than a million buyers from textile industries and various geographies sources are sourcing for products and services.

 - See the exact companies that are searching for your textiles manufacturing services with a free In-Market Buyer Report.